Guendeli/guendeli.github.io/_posts/2018-07-18-GAMEDEV-COMMAND.md

 I'll be starting a series on design patterns applied to real-life gameplay programming using Unity3D along with sample scene explaining one mechanic, by following Matt, our imaginary gameplay programmer who just joined the studio.

 ## CTRL+Z:
-Matt just came to his office this morning, motivated, he is working on Paladins Tactics, a turn based RPG for mobiles.
+Matt came to his office this morning, motivated, he is working on Paladins Tactics, a turn based RPG for mobiles.
 When opening Slack, he discovers his product manager just assigned him this story

 > As a player, i should be able to undo my actions and change them
 > before ending the turn.